henrykdz/Sovereign-Hybrid-Document-Processor-Editor/README.md

 </div>

-Built for architects of information — professionals who demand absolute control over content, form, and geometry.
+Built for architects of information, professionals who demand absolute control over content, form, and geometry.

 > *FlowShift transforms complex ideas into perfectly formatted documents.
 A hybrid engine that combines the flexibility of Markdown, the power of HTML/CSS, and the structure of YAML with the precision of ISO standards.*